Shoes Of The Dead, A Kota Neelima Novel

 In fact, he couldn’t have imagined that the situation of the farmers would remain so deplorable even after seven decades of Indian Independence.
 But, that’s the horrific reality which any sane and self aware Indian can vouch for.

 Although, it’s an irony that you will also come across people in India who says shamelessly that ‘Sab Changa Se’, ( Everything is fine), isn’t it?
-These people are those who either born with silver spoons in their mouth or they are the new age Kumbhkarns ( A character in Ramayana), who can even deny the existence of the sun and moon just to keep their masters happy.
+These people are those who are either born with silver spoons in their mouth or they are the new age Kumbhkarns (A character in Ramayana), who can even deny the existence of the sun and moon just to keep their masters happy.

 But, the ground reality is totally different.
 In shoes of the dead we’ll see it in its pure form.